FENWICK ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 The scheme was stalled in 2018, when the Council was forced to re-run its procurement process because of a conflict of interests.

-The Mayor agreed funding for the scheme in 2017, but in September 2020 it emerged that this funding had been withdrawn.
-Lambeth now appear to be proceeding with the scheme without mayoral funding, thereby avoiding the Mayor’s requirement that residents are balloted on the demolition of their homes.
+Lambeth now appear to be proceeding with the scheme entirely without mayoral funding, thereby avoiding the Mayor’s requirement that residents are balloted on the demolition of their homes.

 Whilst the decant and re-housing programme started in 2016, the estate remains fully occupied with void units being let out at full market rents or as temporary accommodation at LHA rates.